YiraSan/node-phosphore/README.md

 ## Window

-All function in Window Class explained.
+To make a new Window your need to call the class Window, and edit it then display.
+To edit the window your have many tools, to change the title, icon, size of it, etc...

 ***

 ### setTitle

-Change the title of a window.
+Change the title of the window.

 |Parameter|Type|Description|
 |-|-|:-|